NC-State-Libraries-Workshops/ncsu_apprentice/bibliography.md

 # Override the workshop title if you want it to be different
 # The :title value in your _config.yml will be used by default.
 title: Bibliography

 # description: |
 #   you can override your description here.
 #   your workshop in markdown, or HTML or both.
 Replace this text with your own.
 #   The text here should be indented 2 space, don't use tabs.
 ---

-This is my bibliography.
-Still need to do the layout